JCVogelsberg/Bus-Timetable--Rails/README.md

 [-] As a bus rider, I want to view a bus line and see all of the buses that run on it and what time they arrive at each stop, so that I can pick one that fits my schedule.

 [-] As a bus rider, I want a visual representation of the bus system, so that I can more easily see which lines go where.
-Hint: Check out D3.js; don't overlook the d3-rails gem.